raghadalquran/reading-notes/class-05.md

 # SUMMARY #

-  ### Chapte 5  ###
+  ## Chapte 5 : “Images” ##
 - Where an image is placed in the code will affect how it is displayed.
 - Here are three examples of image placement that produce different results:
-1: before a paragraph The paragraph starts on a new line after the image.
+1. before a paragraph The paragraph starts on a new line after the image.
-2: Inside the start of a paragraph The first row of text aligns with the bottom of the image.
+2. Inside the start of a paragraph The first row of text aligns with the bottom of the image.
-3: In the middle of a paragraph The image is placed between the words of the paragraph that it appears in.
+3. In the middle of a paragraph The image is placed between the words of the paragraph that it appears in.
 - Where you place the image in the code is important because browsers show HTML elements in one of two ways:
 1. Block elements always appear on a new line.
 2. Inline elements sit within a block level element and do not start on a new line.